xieweidc/CodeDocs/MsFEM/DiffusionMsFEM.md

 \qquad i=0,1,2,3
 $$

 where $\mu_i$ is an artificial boundary condition, it will be discussed in the next subsection.
 Because the mesh that we used is rectangle, so it has 4 subproblems in each coarse element $K_H.$ If you choose triangle, tetrahedron and hexahdron, you will need to solve 3, 4, 6 subproblems in each coarse element $K_H.$

 ### 3.2 Basis boundary condition

-​	As mentioned before, we difine an artificial boundary condition for multiscale basis to ensure the basis is continuous in their support.
+​	As mentioned before, we define an artificial boundary condition for multiscale basis to ensure the basis is continuous in their support.
 In this subsection, two type of the boundary is proposed.

 - linear boundary condition
 - oscillatory boundary condition